PlanktoScope/device-pkgs/reference.md

 ```

 #### `tags` field
 This field of the `host` section is an array of strings to associate with resources provided by the host.
-These tags have no semantic meaning within the Pallet package specification, but can be used by other applications.
+These tags have no semantic meaning within the Pallet package specification, but can be used by other applications for arbitrary purposes.
 - This field is optional.
 - Example:
   ```yaml